8 repentant militants, kidnappers become pastors in OPM Church

 “We started teaching them different skills and by the grace of God, after they acquired the skills, some said they wanted to be pastors.

-“Others are into different skills like carpentry, pipeline welding, scaffolding, mechanic, and so on,” Chinyere said.
+“Others are into different skills like carpentry, pipeline wielding, scaffolding, mechanic and so on,” Chinyere said.

 The OPM General Overseer said that some of the repentant militants had been gainfully employed in different oil companies in the country, while some got jobs abroad.